-The editions can be distinguished easily by color differences.
+The two main editions can be distinguished easily by color differences:

-In edition III the background is an even gray-beige covered with darker, gray-green bokashi centered in the lower portion.
-The leaves and stems in the upper half (and the underside of the bird) are very much lighter shades containing a higher percentage of opaque white.
+In edition III the entire background is an even gray-beige covered with darker, gray-green bokashi centered in the lower portion.
+The leaves and stems in the upper half (and the underside of the bird) are very much lighter shades containing a higher percentage of opaque white pigment.

 30 is one of the very few Rakusan designs for which any printing details exist.